5 uses for

 To finish on an ironically lighter note, the St. James's cat is fat.
 He knows it.
 He's okay with it.
 He eats from bins.
 What a brilliant time to introduce the diet, exercise and healthy eating parts of the science curriculum!
 I'm not going to go into it beyond that - it's fairly self-explanatory.
 I think it would make for a cute display as well.

-I can't leave it at just a quick nod to science though - my first love is English and there is a wonderful English lesson here (goods for EAL children, too): Idioms!
+I can't leave it at just a quick nod to science though - my first love is English and there is a wonderful English lesson here (good for EAL children, too): Idioms!
 Bustopher Jones is a fat cat.
 But he is fat because he eats exclusively from (the bins of) the finest restaurants St. James's Square has to offer.
 He is fat because he is privileged.
 Making him both literally and idiomatically a 'fat cat.'
 It's a great chance to teach how this is used as a metaphor for the over-privileged who care little for those less fortunate than they.
 Use it as a gateway idiom for other animal-based metaphors - raining cats and dogs; dog's dinner; a dog's life (that one's interesting because most dogs have very nice lives now); top dog (really interesting etymology there - it's not at all to do with dogs!).

 So that's my list.
 There are so many more teachable moments through the film - I've not even touched on the music (there is a line in Jellicle Cats that asks 'Can you, as cats can, begin with a C', following which a cat sings a perfect high C. An example of prosody, punning and spelling!) or the actual composition of poetry.
 Too much to unpack here.
-I will write a post all about how I approach poetry with children because I love it and I've a lot of success with it (even in interviews) but not today.
+I will write a post all about how I approach poetry with children because I love it and I've had a lot of success with it (even in interviews) but not today.

 Today, I shall leave it here.